Ocean Sciences at Springer

 - Supporting World Oceans Day on June 8th and SDG 14 'Life Below Water'

 - Helping develop solutions to pressing global problems

 - Enjoy reading a selection of our ocean science publications

 Springer is very proud to join this effort and is committing to open research.
 We support academics, professionals and practitioners around the world, offering cutting-edge research in a vibrant ocean sciences research collection.
 With currently over 2,000 scientific books and 90 journals, we support knowledge expansion and sustainable solutions.

-To celebrate World Oceans Day 2020 on June 8th, we have invited key opinion leaders to share some thoughts.
-We have also selected relevant articles and chapters which have all been made freely available online.
+To celebrate World Oceans Day 2020, we invited key opinion leaders to share some thoughts.
+We have also selected relevant articles and chapters for you.

 Would you like to publish your research with us and contribute to our Ocean Science research collection?
 Contact one our publishing editors.

 Springer is committing to open research in the natural sciences of oceans dynamics and ecosystems, economics, international relations, law, anthropology, climate impacts and more.
 We support academics, professionals and practitioners around the world, in offering cutting-edge research in a vibrant Ocean Science research collection.
 With over 2,000 scientific books and 90 journals, we offer the Ocean community to further expand its knowledge and to develop multidisciplinary approaches for sustainable solutions.